aidanreilly/FAAS/README.md

 ### Load testing identical functions on AWS, Google Cloud, and Azure

-All functions are hosted out of EU-West (Ireland) data centers.
+All functions are hosted out of US East data centers.

 Each service can be deployed with serverless: